Bacteria Monitoring Program

 - Stormwater will continue to work with our colleagues at the Western Virginia Water Authority (WVWA) to track down and remove potential sewer related bacteria sources.
 This partnership has already resulted in successful improvements on the West Fork of Carvins Creek and on Ore Branch.
 WVWA is also constructing sanitary sewer upgrades which are expected to improve bacteria levels on Peters Creek and Lick Run.

-- In 2019, Stormwater staff continues baseline monitoring in the Roanoke River and its tributaries, but also has begun a source tracking program to determine potential sources of bacteria.
+- In 2019, Stormwater staff continues baseline monitoring in the Roanoke River and its tributaries, but also has began a source tracking program to determine potential sources of bacteria.
 Staff coordinates with the Hampton Roads Sanitation District to use their technology which utilizes DNA analysis to identify if the E.coli source is human or another source.
 This new technology allows for more advanced tracking and elimination of bacteria sources.
+Using this method, there have been three successful repairs made to remove human sourced bacteria sources from the City MS4 system in the Ore Branch, Roanoke River and Carvin Creek watersheds.
+Staff continues to track sources of bacteria with this method in Carvin Creek, Ore Branch, Murray Run, Roanoke River, and Horton Branch watersheds.